netdata/msi-installer/README.md

 # Netdata MSI Installer

-Netdata installer for Windows using WSL
+Netdata installer for Windows using WSL.
+Use this installer to quickly explore how Netdata monitors Windows hosts.
+For production use, you will need to set up [remote data collection](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/wmi#remote-data-collection)

 ## Instructions